burcakdemirel/Computer-Vision-Project-Burcak-Demirel/README.md

 1. Create a Kaggle notebook.
 2. Add the HPatches sequence dataset as input.
-3. Upload or open `computer-vision-project-round-1-burcak-demirel.ipynb`.
+3. Upload or open `computer-vision-project-burcak-demirel.ipynb`.
 4. Check the dataset path in the dataset section.
 5. Run the notebook from top to bottom.